DoviniJ/GxEprsDummy/README.md

 ##### Step 1: Download and install plink2 in your machine.
 The package supports both Linux and Windows version.
 Link: https://www.cog-genomics.org/plink/2.0/

-##### Set 2: Obtain the path to the executable plink application <plink_path>
+##### Step 2: Obtain the path to the executable plink application <plink_path>

-##### Step 3.1: Run the following code (functions should be run in the given order) to obtain the risk scores of individuals in the target dataset, when the outcome variable is binary (using regular model for binary outcome):
+##### Step 3.1: Run the following code (functions should be run in the given order) to obtain the risk scores of individuals in the target dataset:

 ###### Step 3.1.1 Give the path where plink executable file is located
 ```
 plink_path <- "<plink_path>/plink2"
 ```
 ###### Step 3.1.2 It is always recommended to check how the files look like before using them in functions, for better understanding.
 You may directly use the data files embedded in the package.
 Note that, for convenience, we have used identical names for the embedded data object, and for the corresponding function argument.
 Refere to input file format section for more details.
-You can check the top proportion of each datafile using the following code:
+You can check the top proportion of each data file using the following code:
 ```
-head(Bphe_discovery) #phenotype file of the discovery sample
+head(Bphe_discovery) #phenotype file of the discovery sample when the outcome is binary
-head(Bcov_discovery) #covariate file of the discovery sample
+head(Bcov_discovery) #covariate file of the discovery sample when the outcome is binary
-head(Bphe_target) #phenotype file of the target sample
+head(Bphe_target) #phenotype file of the target sample when the outcome is binary
-head(Bcov_target) #covariate file of the target sample
+head(Bcov_target) #covariate file of the target sample when the outcome is binary
+head(Qphe_discovery) #phenotype file of the discovery sample when the outcome is quantitative
+head(Qcov_discovery) #covariate file of the discovery sample when the outcome is quantitative
+head(Qphe_target) #phenotype file of the target sample when the outcome is quantitative
+headQBcov_target) #covariate file of the target sample when the outcome is quantitative
 ```

 ###### Step 3.1.3 To use the data files saved in "inst" directory, you can follow the following code to obtain the path of each data file.
 Refere to input file format section for more details.